Lesya Ukrainka: Family and education

 Lesya Ukrainka was born in 1871 in the town of Novohrad-Volynskyi (now Zviahel) in Ukraine.
-She was the second child of Ukrainian writer and publisher Olha Drahomanova-Kosach, better known under her pen-name Olena Pchilka.
-Ukrainka's father was Petro Kosach (from the Kosača noble family), head of the district assembly of conciliators, who came from the northern part of Chernihiv province.
+She was the second child of Ukrainian writer and publisher Olha Drahomanova-Kosach, of Greek descent, better known under her pen-name Olena Pchilka.
+Ukrainka's father was Petro Kosach (from the Kosach family, who in turn are believed to be related to the Kosača noble family), head of the district assembly of conciliators, who came from the northern part of Chernihiv province.

 After completing high school in Chernihiv Gymnasium, Ukrainka's father Kosach studied mathematics at the University of Petersburg.
 Two years later he moved to Saint Vladimir Imperial University of Kiev (now Kyiv University) and graduated with a law degree.
 In 1868 Kosach married Olha Drahomanova, the sister of his friend Mykhailo Drahomanov, a well-known Ukrainian scientist, historian, philosopher, folklorist, and public figure.
 Her father was devoted to the advancement of Ukrainian culture and financially supported Ukrainian publishing ventures.
 Lesya Ukrainka had three younger sisters, Olha, Oksana, and Isydora, and a younger brother, Mykola.
 Ukrainka was very close with her uncle Drahomanov, her spiritual mentor and teacher, as well as her elder brother Mykhailo, known under the pen name Mykhailo Obachny, whom she called "Mysholosie" after their parents' joint nickname for both of them.

 Lesya inherited her father's physical features, eyes, height, and build.
 Like her father, she was highly principled, and they both held the dignity of the individual in high regard.
 Despite their many similarities, Lesya and her father were different in that her father had a gift for mathematics, but no gift for languages; conversely, Lesya had no gift for mathematics, but she knew English, German, French, Italian, Greek, Latin, Polish, Russian, Bulgarian, and her native Ukrainian.

 Lesya's mother wrote poetry and short stories for children in Ukrainian.
 She was also active in the women's movement and published a feminist almanac.
 Ukrainka's mother played a significant role in her upbringing.
 The Ukrainian language was the only language used in the household, and to enforce this practice, the children were educated by Ukrainian tutors at home to avoid schools that taught Russian as the primary language.
 Ukrainka learned how to read at the age of four, and she and her brother Mykhailo could read foreign languages well enough to read literature in the original.